-The Johnsburg Central School District does not employ any hall monitors or other school safety personnel acting in a school security capacity.
-In the future, if it is determined that school security personnel are required, a detailed description of their duties, training and the hiring and screening process will be added to the District-wide Safety Plan.
+The Johnsburg Central School District currently does not employ hall monitors.
+The district has a collaborative agreement with the Warren County Sheriff's Department to provide a school resource officer to the district.
+The agreement and job duties are attached to this document.

 In accordance with Project SAVE, after July 1, 2001, all new full and part-time employees are finger-printed and have background checks completed.